-- revenues from the investment of Nuclear Account funds in the financial markets under conditions specified in the Atomic Act and administered by the Ministry of Finance; - Nuclear Account interest; - SÚRAO revenue, grants and payments from abroad (IAEA and EU projects).
+- regular or one-off payments by radioactive waste producers based on an evaluation of the costs of activities associated with radioactive waste disposal or spent nuclear fuel processing and disposal; - revenues from the investment of Nuclear Account funds in the financial markets under conditions specified in the Atomic Act and administered by the Ministry of Finance; - Nuclear Account interest; - SÚRAO revenue, grants and payments from abroad (IAEA and EU projects).

-The management of Nuclear Account funds is based on the plan of activities approved by the Government and the level of charges and method of charges to the Nuclear Account are determined by the Atomic Act and Government Regulations.13 SÚRAO administers payments made into the Nuclear Account and drafts the documentation specifying levels of charges.
-The value of assets in the Nuclear Account amounted to CZK 25.4 billion as at the end of 2016.
+The management of Nuclear Account funds is based on the plan of activities approved by the Government and the level of charges and method of payment to the Nuclear Account are determined by Government Regulations.
+SÚRAO administers payments made into the Nuclear Account and drafts the documentation specifying levels of charges.
+The value of assets in the Nuclear Account amounted to CZK 21 billion as at the end of 2013.